 - a.
-The written determination of the Hearing Officer may be appealed as set forth in Section VII.D of the Policy. - b.
-The determination regarding responsibility becomes final either on the date that the written determination of the result of the appeal is provided to the parties or, if an appeal is not filed, the date on which an appeal would no longer be considered timely. - c.
-In the case of faculty, the sanctions determined by the Sanctioning Officer for Faculty will be provided to the President as recommended sanctions.
-The President will take no action on the sanctions until either (i) the completion of any appeal filed by any party under section VII.E of the Policy or (ii) the deadline to file an appeal under section VII.E of the Policy passes without any appeal being filed.
-If an appeal is filed, the President or the President's designee will render a decision on the appeal consistent with the procedures in section VII.D of the Policy.
-If any sanctions remain after the completion of the appeal or where no appeal is filed by the appeal deadline, the President will thereafter render a decision based on both the recommendation of the Sanctioning Officer for Faculty as well as the underlying findings of fact and determination(s) of responsibility by the Hearing Officer (or Appeal Officer, if applicable).
+Consistent with Section VI.E of the Discriminatory and Sexual Misconduct Policy, the following additional procedures apply to Faculty Respondents. - b.
+In the case of sanctions against a Faculty Respondent, the sanctions determined by the Sanctioning Officer for Faculty will be provided to the President as recommended sanctions.
+The President will take no action on the sanctions until either (i) the completion of any appeal or (ii) the deadline to file an appeal passes without any appeal being filed.
+If an appeal is filed, the President or the President's designee will render a decision on the appeal.
+If any sanctions remain after the completion of the appeal or where no appeal is filed by the appeal deadline, the President will thereafter render a decision based on both the recommendation of the Sanctioning Officer for Faculty as well as the underlying findings of fact and determination(s) of responsibility by the Hearing Officer (or Appeal Officer, if applicable). - c.
 If the President decides to initiate the procedure for dismissal for cause or for the imposition of another sanction against a Faculty Respondent, the matter will then follow the process set forth in the subsection "Procedure" of the section of the Appointment and Tenure Policy of Carnegie Mellon University titled, "Dismissal for Cause and Other Sanctions", but will be subject to the "Exceptions" provision of that subsection such that no Ad-Hoc Committee will be required.